longlongjump/flatpack2HE-can/README.md

 Python controller for Eltek Flatpack2 HE 2000W power supplies via CAN bus using SLCAN adapters (macOS compatible).

+⚠️ ALWAYS connect DC- to CAN ground of USBCAN adapter

 ## Features

 - Set live output voltage (43.5V - 57.4V) and current (0 - 41.7A)